Marital Debt Division

-The law firm of O'Brian & Associates has experience in negotiation and litigation of marital debts, including high net worth divorces.
+The law firm of Alpine Family Law has experience in negotiation and litigation of marital debts, including high net worth divorces.
 Representing clients in King County, Snohomish County and the Greater Seattle area, we work to ensure that our clients are not unduly burdened in the distribution of debt.
 We invite you to give us a call today to discuss your unique situation.

 Options For Divvying Up Debt In A Washington Divorce

 It does not matter whose name is on the credit cards or the loan documents.
 Any debts acquired during marriage, even debts incurred without the other spouse's knowledge, are in play when a couple divorces.
 As a practical matter, debts are divided based on the ability of each party to pay, and sometimes the court will give the higher earner a larger share of the debt.